dhcheong/ClassifyingFake/intro.md

 * Professor Nusrat Rabbee (STAT 154: Machine Learning)
 * Professor Josh Hug (DATA 100: Principles and Techniques of Data Science)
 * Professor Fernando Pérez (STAT 159: Reproducible and Collaborative Data Science)

+And special thanks to my four beloved friends who were the group members of the original project.
+It was the best group I ever had in my life.
+Check the original project paper for their names.